axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 * The comments from a YouTube video in the form of a segmentation

+Optional

+* Have the comments in output ordered by likes or by their date

 Description
 -----------

-This widget provides a graphical interface which permits the user to put in an URL and download the comments from the YouTube video in the form of a segmentation.
+This widget provides a graphical interface which permits the user to put in an URL and download the comments from YouTube videos (`<https://www.youtube.com>`_) in the form of a segmentation.
+The output is a segmentation containing the comments of the YouTube video.

-* choose an URL
+* Choose an URL
-* choose the number of comments you would like to download
+* Choose the number of comments you would like to download
-* see the comments in the form of a segmentation
+* See the comments in the form of a segmentation

-This widget provides a graphical interface to a number of functionalities of the spaCy (`<https://spacy.io/>`_) natural language processing Python library:

-* tokenization
-* part-of-speech tagging
-* lemmatization
-* named entity recognition
-* noun chunk segmentation
-* sentence segmentation

-The user is referred to the extensive documentation of spaCy for detailed explanations of what these various levels of linguistic analysis encompass and how they are technically obtained.
-Note that spaCy is able to process text in a range of languages (cf. `<https://spacy.io/usage/models#languages>`_), provided that the corresponding language "models" have been downloaded by the user, a task that this widget can do for you.

-The widget outputs at least one segmentation containing a segment for each token in the input data.
-Segments in this segmentation have a variable number of annotations (depending on user-defined parameters and what is available for the language in question).
-For example, here is what spaCy's *en_core_web_sm* model returns for token *library* in the sentence *This library rocks.* (see spaCy's `documentation <https://spacy.io/api/token#attributes>`_ for details):

 ================    =============
 key                 example value